Types of Grants for Ohio Police & Fire Disability

 Ohio Administrative Code 742-3-05(F) provides a process allowing a member who is receiving less than the maximum partial or off-duty disability to request reconsideration if he or she believes that the disability has worsened.
 If you are already receiving either less than the "maximum" partial disability benefit based on fewer than 25 years of service credit, or less than the "maximum off-duty" benefit, and your earning capacity becomes further impaired or eliminated due to a deterioration of the disabling condition(s) for which you were placed on retirement, then you can apply to have the Board of Trustees review the partial disability grant.
 Such a review may result in an increase or decrease in monthly benefits.
 However, Police & Fire cannot reconsider your grant for conditions not covered by the disabling condition originally listed.

 Your effective date of retirement is the day following the last day for which you earned compensation by working or used accumulated time to remain on active payroll status.
 However, if you fail to terminate employment within the time period prescribed by Police & Fire, your disability grant will be rescinded and no longer effective.

 Once you file an election to accept the disability benefit granted, Police & Fire sends a short form to your employer, requesting verification of your termination and separation pay information.
 About three (3) weeks from the date Police & Fire receives the completed short from and all other required information from your employer, Police & Fire will calculate your benefit and begin paying you an estimated amount.
 Up to one year after retirement, you should receive your exact benefit with any adjustments made to reflect any over or underpayments of interim benefits.

 The above information is intended solely as an overview.
-It is advisable to contact a Columbus workers' comp attorney to assess the merits of your individual claim.
+It is advisable to contact a Columbus workers' comp attorney from Charles Zamora Co., L.P.A. to assess the merits of your individual claim.